AvishekParajuli/SmartCar_proj/p1/README.md

 	vid.setInputVideo(vidname);
 	vid.setOutputVideoName("myOutputCarLanesVideo.avi");
 	vid.setOutputWindowName("processed frame");
-  /* LaneFinder is a subclass of interface class which defines the process function
+        /* LaneFinder is a subclass of interface class which implements the definition of the process function*/ LaneFinder LD;
-	LaneFinder LD;
 	vid.setAlgorithmModel(&LD);
 	vid.run();